rainlanguage/arb-bot/README.md

 # number of hops of binary search in srouter mode, if left unspecified will be 11 by default
 HOPS=11

+# Option to use sushi RouteProcessorv3.2, default is v3
+RP3_2="true"
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.